huggingface/setfit/scripts/tfew/README.md

 This will fine-tune the 3 billion parameter pretrained model using the (IA)^3 method from the `T-Few` paper, and then run the evaluation.
 For all our baselines, we use the default settings from the `T-Few` paper.
 Results will be saved to `results`.

-To run `T-Few` across all the development datasets used in the paper:
+To run `T-Few` across all the development datasets used in the `SetFit` paper:

 ```
 ./run_tfew_dev.sh